mattermost/docs/source/deployment/mobile-app-deployment.rst

 If you will be using an EMM provider, note that Mattermost does not support App Wrapping.
 Instead we use the AppConfig standard.

 In some instances, there is an incompatibility with App Wrapping and React Native Applications.
 React Native is the technology used to develop the Mattermost mobile applications.
 The Mattermost mobile app will not function properly when using app wrapping.
+In fact, a majority of the app wrappers EMMs provide do not support WebSocket connections.

 Though app wrapping was common practice, the AppConfig standard is replacing this approach.
 App wrapping is still often an option during the EMM configuration.
 Again, AppConfig is the modern standard used by Mattermost.
 It is the only supported method for securing Mattermost mobile applications via an EMM provider.